farmera/sare_grant/study_methods.md

 #### Single and Dual-Camera Systems

-It is possible to create a vegetation index image using only a single consumer digital camera as almost all consumer camera sensors are sensitive in the near infrared range.
+It is possible to create a vegetation index like NDVI using only a single consumer digital camera as almost all consumer camera sensors are sensitive in the near infrared range.
 If the camera is modified to remove the IR blocking filter and a dual band pass filter is substituted (such that one channel captures visible light and either of the other two channels captures NIR light) this leaves either the green or the blue channel available for capturing NIR.
 However, in this scenario choosing which of the blue or the green channel